Jas-F/project-1/haiku.md

 system.out.printin("Hello World");
 Have you tried this poem?
-Sunny days are here to stay
+Sunny days are here to stay!(-david)